cubiio/samatkins.me/content/page/about.md

 ---
 Hi, I’m Sam.
 I live in London with my family.
 I’m a Software Engineer at [Big Health](https://www.bighealth.com).

 I'm self-taught and an alumnus of [Udacity](https://www.udacity.com).
-My job is 'full-stack' but my focus and passion is Back-End and Cloud.
-I enjoy building and maintaining products, and automating stuff.
+I'm happiest working on DevOps, Cloud and Back-End.
+I enjoy automating stuff and helping the team be more productive, shipping with resilience and speed.

 ## Background